 This is not a review of TikTok.
 You can find many reviews, both credible and not so much, with a quick Web search.
 This post offers a bit of context on the app, its parent company and where social media's headed – for bigger-picture parenting.
-(BTW, if your child is a big fan of TikTok, a wonderful family media literacy lesson would be to pick 3 random reviews or articles and, with open minds and … [Read more...] about The TikTok sensation
+(BTW, if your child is a big fan of TikTok, a great family media literacy lesson would be to pick 3 random reviews or articles and, with open minds and … [Read more...] about The TikTok sensation

 Facebook CEO Mark Zuckerberg just announced a sea change for Facebook, one that "will mean taking positions on important issues concerning the future of the internet," he wrote.
 I think he's right, and not just because Facebook is the Internet in some countries or because its products have affected elections and the public order (or lack thereof) in many countries, including ours.
 I agree, too, … [Read more...] about The Internet’s changing.
 Internet safety needs to too.